Why TopChiller Can Be Your Reliable Chiller Manufacturer and Supplier ?

 For example, plastic products and electroplating production: the cooling time of plastic products accounts for more than 80% of the whole cycle.

 The importance of cooling time is reduced.
-It can be seen that chilled water can absorb heat in time, so that the cavity temperature is rapidly reduced, and the product is accelerated, shorten the opening.
+It can be seen that chilled water can absorb heat in time so that the cavity temperature is rapidly reduced, and the product is accelerated, shortening the opening.

 The chiller (temperature range: -25 ° C – 20 ° C adjustable) is widely used in a variety of industries

 - plastic products, plastic containers, film, steel profiles, pipes, wires, cable sheathing, the tire industry

 - electroplating and machine tool cutting fluid cooling industry

 - hardware industry

 - food and beverage industry